Jump to section:

 1. From the species page (e.g. Species page for Black-Anther Flax Lily), click the button under the map, labelled View records:

-screenshot of the species information page for black-anther flax-lily, highlighting where 'view records' is shown beneath the map
+the species information page for black-anther flax-lily, highlighting where 'view records' is shown beneath the map

 2. On the records page (e.g. Occurrence records for Black-Anther Flax Lily) click the Map tab.